 A green oasis in the heart of the city centre, Bute Park is 56 hectares of grassland, wooded areas and the River Taff running alongside it.
 There are paths for scooting and cycling along, plenty of wildlife to spot, trees to climb, wooden carvings to admire, as well as two cafes.
 We love the area around the Secret Garden Café.
 Read our review here.

 Entry is free, but parking charges apply

 This beautiful house is set within 113 acres of parkland, making it perfect for a family day out.
 There’s a series of designated nature walks, cycle trails and a children’s play area, plus general exploring in the woods and grassland.
-There’s a programme of events over the holidays, all at an additional cost, including pond dipping hunting, bushcraft skills and building bug hotels.
 Read our review here.